Ontario Applicants (OUAC 101)

 The minimum admission requirements for Ontario high school students are:

-- As a minimum to be competitive, an average in the mid-high 80s in your top six Grade 12 U/M courses (including ENG4U in the low-mid 80s and MCV4U in the mid-high 80’s).
+- As a minimum, an average in the mid-high 80s in your top six Grade 12 U/M courses (including ENG4U in the low-mid 80s and MCV4U in the mid-high 80’s) is recommended to be competitive.

 - Completion of the Rotman Commerce Supplemental Application.
 We recommend completing this application well in advance of the posted deadline.